c00rni/c00rni.github.io/_posts/2020-08-15-HackTheBox-Remote-Walkthough.md

 title: HackTheBox Remote walkthrough
 gh-repo: c00rni/c00rni.github.io
 gh-badge: [star, fork, follow]
-tags: [enumeration, hackthebox, powercat, powerup, nfs, rpcbind, netcat, powershell, windows, msfvenom, oscp]
+tags: [enumeration, hackthebox, powercat, powerup, nfs, netcat, powershell, windows, msfvenom, oscp]
 comments: true
 ---

 Remote is a HacktheBox windows machine with the ip address 10.10.10.180.
-Rated as easy on the platform, this machine is highly [CVE](https://cve.mitre.org/about/cve_and_nvd_relationship.html) oriented and similar what you would encounter in an OSCP exam.
+Rated as easy on the platform, this machine is highly [CVE](https://cve.mitre.org/about/cve_and_nvd_relationship.html) oriented and similar of what you would encounter in an OSCP exam.
 I got a foothold on the machine using an authenticated remote code execution on the web server and elevate my privilege through an insecure file permission vulnerability.
 This box is fun and great to get familiar with windows privilege escalation.

 ![info_card.png](https://raw.githubusercontent.com/c00rni/c00rni.github.io/master/_posts/_resources/3b4dc061e2b548afb1e48a934e076f09.png)